+colored people who are only young in

 can't let bygones be bygones in order

 to live supposedly equal lives with the

 They can't forgive the crimes committed against the black people since we

 were herded here by white materialists.

 They can't forgive the de-emphasis of

 the colored people's contribution to

 As we were leaving the cafe, one young

 man followed us out to the sidewalk.

 Under the street light, he hinted that

 this was not a gathering of non-violent

 people.
 He suggested that they were

 black nationalists.
 He said they had

-Harlem is many things in one.
-It

 is the people in that cafe, and the nuns

 on 129th Street.
 It is the prostitutes,

+the junkles, and, most of all, the

+Harlem is many things in one.
+It

+volunteers.

 Within the last year, there has been years.
 These people are the few who a welcome addition to 129th Street.
 The newcomers are the Catholic nuns.
 These nuns work primarily with the younger children, discovering and cultivating any talents the children may have.
 The nuns create things for the children to do instead of turning them loose in the play area.
 By day we found that Harlem is dotted with many organizations helping and trying to help the youth of the community.
 The most dynamic of these groups and programs is one founded by St. Thomas Church and partially sponsored by the government.

-The St. Thomas program takes all age groups into consideration.
-For the young, there are Head Start classes.
-For older children, there are classes to help people who will find it hard to the junkies, and, most of all, the go on to high school from junior high hustlers. school.

-St. Thomas also provides house cleaning for old people unable to clean their own homes, and a street cleaning service made up of volunteers who go out and clean any street where they are

-There are training programs where teen-agers can learn anything from how to be a secretary to how to be a building inspector.
+The St. Thomas program takes all age plans. groups into consideration.
+For the young, there are Head Start classes, For older children, there are classes to help people who will find it hard to go on to high school from junior high hustlers.
+St. Thomas also provides house cleaning for old people unable to clean their own homes, and a street cleaning service made up of volunteers who go out and clean any street where they are There are training programs where teen-agers can learnanything from how to be a secretary to how to be a building inspector.
 The St. Thomas group buys and rehabilitates houses that are neglected by their landlords.
 Inspecting is then done by inexperienced youngsters under the leadership of a government building inspector.

-The St. Thomas Church is the only organization we came across during our tour that could totally help the Harlem Harlem by day is humanitarians and the people who are benefited by their acts.
+The St. Thomas Church is the only organization we came across during our tour that could totally help the Harlem community.
+Harlem by day is humanitarians and the people who are benefited by their acts.
 But Harlem at night is something else.
 White people flock to Harlem at night for entertainment.
 There is more than enough to go around.
 Night time in Harlem is the right time for prostitutes, pimps, and soapbox orators.
 As we got off the train at 125th Street and St. Nicholas Avenue, we were greeted by a line of sportinglife girls and their pimps.
-We returned to Lenox Avenue, where we found crap games in action on the sidewalk, junkies and streetwalkers.

-bars flourishing with business.
+We returned to Lenox Avenue, where we found crap games in action on the sidewalk, junkies and streetwalkers. bars flourishing with business.

 A cafe in Harlem was one of the most interesting stops we made.
 We came across a gathering point for young